Stability in quadratic torsion theories: Summary

 \section{Summary}

 In this work we have investigated a quadratic and parity preserving action with curvature and torsion \cite{New,Class,Birkov,Flatness} in order to obtain a stable theory of gravity with dynamical torsion.
 For this purpose, we have analysed two regimes where the degrees of freedom of the metric and those of the torsion are completely decoupled.
-The assumptions made in those regimes are also motivated by looking for theories which predictions are expected not to be in great disagreement with those of GR.
+The assumptions made in those regimes are also motivated by looking for theories whose predictions are expected not to be in great disagreement with those of GR.

-On one hand, we have assumed that the theory reduces to GR when torsion vanishes.
+On the one hand, we have assumed that the theory reduces to GR when torsion vanishes.
 This implies the stability of the metric degrees of freedom in the regime where there is no torsion modes.
-Therefore, we have imposed that the only term independent of torsion is contained in the scalar curvature $\widehat{R}$, obtaining two conditions for the parameters of the general quadratic Lagrangian.
+Therefore, we have imposed the requirement that the only term independent of the torsion is contained in the scalar curvature $\widehat{R}$, obtaining two conditions for the parameters of the general quadratic Lagrangian.